aterga/ic-monitoring-benchmark/README.md

     ./experiments/entrypoints/online-monitoring.sh

 Once the last script has finished, the results corresponding to Table 2 in the paper can be found in `data/offline/results.txt`.
-The units are the same as in the paper.
+The table's structure and the units are the same as in the paper.
 The plot corresponding to Figure 5 in the paper can be found in `data/online/latency.png`.